In 2021 it is forty years after the appearance of the first paper on Stochastic

 Contributed abstracts will have the opportunity to choose between oral or poster presentation.

 A selection of the contribute abstracts will be admitted to the SR40 Conference.
-The outcome of the selection procedure will be communicated by July 15th.
+The outcome of the selection procedure will be communicated within one week from submission.

 All the approved presenters must register to the conference, through the conference web site.